-This day begins with a ride out of the Trulli district as we head towards the Adriatic Sea.
-We stop in Cisternino and enjoy the labyrinth of narrow streets in the historic “old town”.
-Our lunch-time destination includes a superb olive oil tasting at Antichi Sapori before riding to Ostuni.
-Ostuni is known as the “white city”, a reference to the dazzling effect of the sun as it beams down on the town’s beautiful whitewashed houses.
-Certainly one of the most stunning cities in southern Italy, this chic and extremely popular town offers us a maze of sunlit streets, winding staircases, and narrow alleyways, all emanating out from the handsome town center.
+This day begins with a ride out of the Trulli region.
+We stop in Cisternino and enjoy the labyrinth of narrow streets in the historic “old town.”
+Our lunch-time destination includes a superb olive oil tasting at D’Amico Olive Oil Press before riding to Ostuni.
+Ostuni is known as the “white city,” a reference to the dazzling effect of the sun as it beams down on the town’s beautiful whitewashed houses.
+Certainly one of the most stunning cities in southern Italy, this chic and extremely popular town offers us a maze of sunlit streets, winding staircases and narrow alleyways — all emanating out from the handsome town center.
 Here we find ancient ramparts and a huge Gothic cathedral (built in 1495) that rises above the remains of a Norman castle.

 DAY FIVE | Distance: 31 miles | Terrain: Easier | Hotel L’Approdo

 This morning we transfer by van to Gallipoli, a fishing village located on the Ionian Sea.
 Gallipolli’s old town is built on an island set in the Gulf of Taranto and is linked to the mainland by a 16th century bridge.
 Formerly one of the richest towns in Puglia, Gallipoli retains an elegant air and the white alleyways of the old town are a joy to explore.
 Today’s ride is spectacular!
 The Ionian seashore is especially beautiful and our route takes us past medieval watchtowers strung out along impossibly white beaches and a sea that comes in beautiful shades of violet and turquoise.
 Moving slightly inland we pass through tiny villages, olive groves and vineyards as we make our way to the very bottom of the Italian “heel” to “finibus terram” or land’s end at elegant Santa Maria di Leuca.
 This exceedingly popular destination has a lovely promenade, trendy nightclubs and beautiful villas, and for centuries its port has been the landing stage for big fishing boats and yachts.
 High on the bluff and protecting the harbor is the town’s iconic lighthouse from which you can walk down to the port by navigating a magnificent 284-step staircase.